 Minati, Ludovico and Rosazza, Cristina and D'Incerti, Ludovico and Valentini, Laura and Scaioli, Vidmer and Loveday, Catherine and Bruzzone, Maria Grazia (2009) Functional MRI/Event-related potential study of sensory consonance and dissonance in musicians and nonmusicians.
 NeuroReport, 20 (1). pp. 87-92.
 ISSN 0959-4965Full text not available from this repository.

 Pleasurability of individual chords, known as sensory consonance, is widely regarded as physiologically determined and has been shown to be associated with differential activity in the auditory cortex and in several other regions.
 Here, we present results obtained contrasting isolated four-note chords classified as consonant or dissonant in tonal music.
 Using event-related functional MRI, consonant chords were found to elicit a larger haemodynamic response in the inferior and middle frontal gyri, premotor cortex and inferior parietal lobule.
 The effect was right lateralized for nonmusicians and less asymmetric for musicians.
 Using event-related potentials, the degree of sensory consonance was found to modulate the amplitude of the P1 in both groups and of the N2 in musicians only.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

 |Last Modified:||16 Jul 2010 11:53|

 |Edit Item (Repository staff only)|